Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Safe Tracking using a Reference Governor

-Based on the results in this section for a fixed equibrium point $\bfx^*$, we develop a reference governor in Sec. \ref{sec:rg_ctrl} to adaptive change $\bfx^*$ over time so that the robot can safely track a desired path of robot positions.
+Using the results for a fixed $\bfx^*$ in this section, we develop a reference governor system to adaptive change $\bfx^*$ over time in Sec. \ref{sec:rg_ctrl} so that the robot can safely track a desired path.